prevention-icon

 At Allstate, we understand how dangerous, costly, and stressful a termite outbreak can be, so being proactive with annual inspections is the best way to stay vigilant of these quietly destructive pests.

-To help keep you and your family safe, our team of fully licensed and experienced termite inspectors have extensive knowledge of termite behaviour and adhere to Australian Standards.
+To help keep you and your family safe, our fully licensed and experienced termite inspectors have extensive knowledge of termite behaviour and adhere to Australian Standards.
 We are highly trained to use specialised equipment to detect even the most subtle signs of a termite outbreak.
-Once your inspection is completed, we’ll send you a report of the findings and, if necessary, recommendations for treatment.
+Once your inspection is completed, we’ll send you a report of the findings and, if necessary, treatment recommendations.

 We use strategically placed, targeted, high-quality treatments such as Premise Treated Zones and Sentricon® Always Active™, which are safe for people, pets and the environment.

-We offer highly responsive services to inspect and treat termite infestations, and regular inspections are conducted with minimal disruption at a time that suits you.
-To ensure peace of mind that you and your family always stay protected, we offer payment plans and a 100% money-back guarantee if you’re not satisfied with our service.
+We offer highly responsive services to inspect and treat termite infestations.
+Regular inspections are conducted with minimal disruption at a time that suits you.
+To ensure peace of mind that you and your family always stay protected, we offer payment plans and a 100% money-back guarantee if you’re unsatisfied with our service.

 For a reliable and experienced termite inspection service,